 A true horsewoman wears fitted, soft leather boots that top out just at the knee.
-The less expensive riding boots (priced $100) or less generally fit wide around the calf and may be adorned with a buckle or other embellishments.
+The less expensive fashion riding boots generally fit wide around the calf and may be adorned with a buckle or other embellishments.

-Paddock or ankle boots are the better option for warmer weather.
+For warmer weather, paddock or ankle boots are a nice option too.
 Any chunky ankle boots will do, but if you want a real equestrian look, find a pair of lace-up paddock boots.

 Putting it all together

 There are two major rules to follow when putting together an equestrian-inspired outfit: